OpenDOps/gonka-mlnode-protected/README.md

 ## Solution

 This image integrates an **FRP (Fast Reverse Proxy) client** that automatically establishes a secure tunnel to an FRP server running on the network node.
+This uses [FRP](https://github.com/fatedier/frp), a fast reverse proxy framework.
+The corresponding FRP server can be found at [gonka-frps](https://github.com/OpenDOps/gonka-frps).
 This ensures:

 - ✅ All traffic is routed through the network node proxy
 - ✅ No direct access to MLNode services from the internet